marijnh/Eloquent-JavaScript/15_event.md

       document.body.appendChild(dot);
     }
   }
-  addEventListener("touchstart", update);
+  window.addEventListener("touchstart", update);
-  addEventListener("touchmove", update);
+  window.addEventListener("touchmove", update);
-  addEventListener("touchend", update);
+  window.addEventListener("touchend", update);
 </script>
 ```

 {{index "preventDefault method"}}

-You'll usually want to call `preventDefault` in touch event handlers,
+You'll often want to call `preventDefault` in touch event handlers, to
-to override the browser's default behavior (which may include
+override the browser's default behavior (which may include scrolling
-scrolling the page on swiping) and to prevent the mouse events from
+the page on swiping) and to prevent the mouse events from being fired,
-being fired, for which you may also have registered a handler.
+for which you may _also_ have a handler.

 ## Scroll events